Pilar da Bretanha: History

 There are controversies as to the origins of this parish, which was inhabited between the end of the 15th century and the beginning of the 16th century.
 The first colonists settled along the coast, from João Bom to Remédios.
-At one time these small communities were disparagingly referred to as the those places in the north by settlers in Ponta Delgada.
+At one time these small communities were disparagingly referred to as those places in the north by settlers in Ponta Delgada.

 In a description by Francisco A. Chaves e Melo, the church in Pilar appeared as the center of religious life in this zone, before 1716, an area that encompassed not only present-day Pilar, but also João Bom.
 Little is known of the original chapel, which was dedicated to Nossa Senhora do Pilar (Our Lady of the Pillar), except for the writings of Dr. Ernesto do Canto, on his treatises on religious sanctuaries of São Miguel, titled O Preto no Branco.
 In his work, the author refers to the last testament of Captain João de Sousa de Vasconcelos, resident of Bretanha, who left certain items to the chapel in his will (16 March 1728).
 Owing to its state (practical ruins), during the second half of the 19th century, the chapel was reconstructed, taking on the church's current dimensions.